Kings Hammer FC

-Kings Hammer FC is a pre-professional soccer club that plays in Cincinnati, Ohio and based in Covington, Kentucky competing in the Great Lakes Division in USL League Two.
+Kings Hammer Football Club is a pre-professional soccer club that plays in Cincinnati, Ohio and based in Covington, Kentucky competing in the Great Lakes Division in USL League Two.

 History

 The club was founded in 2013 through the merger of Kings Soccer Academy with Hammer FC, but its roots go back to 1993.
 They have won a US National Youth championship.

 In 2020, they added a U23 team in the Ohio Valley Premier League, winning the league's inaugural season in the Fall of 2020.
 In 2021, they joined USL League Two, the top amateur division in the United States, while still planning to operate their OVPL team.
 The next step was to elevate the women's team, which they did in 2022, allowing them to compete in the USL W-League's inaugural season.
 With both men's and women's now a part of USL, Kings Hammer FC offers the highest level of soccer in Greater Cincinnati, apart from the MLS team FC Cincinnati.